 We import the Products from Linamar in Canada, and we manufacture and assemble the Vanish at our customization, service, and integration facility in Round Rock, Texas.
-Over 98% of the vehicle assemblies, components, and products are from North American and European sources.
+Over 98% of the vehicle assemblies, components, and products for the Vanish are from North American and European sources.